 History of Catholicism

-We also have a number of medieval specialists closely associated with the CCS, with research and teaching interests in the areas of early and late medieval theology and scriptural exegesis, particularly in the 12th and 13th centuries and the patristic periods.
+We have a number of medieval specialists closely associated with the CCS, with research and teaching interests in the areas of early and late medieval theology and scriptural exegesis, particularly in the 12th and 13th centuries and the patristic periods.
 We work in partnership with the Institute of Medieval and Early Modern Studies (IMEMS), one of the most diverse and dynamic centres of medieval and Renaissance studies in the world.
-The Institute includes forty-five scholars across thirteen departments and three faculties, as well as a vibrant community of postgraduates.
+The Institute includes 45 scholars across 13 departments and three faculties, as well as a vibrant community of postgraduates.
 In 2013, the CCS took the lead in organising an international conference on Gospel, Text, and Commentary in Medieval Perspective.
 In this we were partnered with IMEMS and Loyola University Chicago, in association with Bede's World, DePaul University, Chicago, and the Bible Society.